-- a.
-Regular on-site inspection and monitoring to ensure that the terms of Conservation Easement are being met; - b.
-Recordkeeping and preparation of reports, notices of violation, any written consent to be submitted to the fee title owner of the property which is subject to the easement, and other documentation related to the Conservation Easement and the Property; - c.
-Communications with the fee title owner of the property which is subject to the easement regarding the provisions of the Conservation Easement and planned or completed activities on the lands to be performed or allowed by the fee title owner or a licensee/lessee; - d.
+- i.
+Regular on-site inspection and monitoring to ensure that the terms of Conservation Easement are being met; - ii.
+Recordkeeping and preparation of reports, notices of violation, any written consent to be submitted to the fee title owner of the Property, and other documentation related to the Conservation Easement and the Property; - iii.
+Communications with the fee title owner of the Property regarding the provisions of the Conservation Easement and planned or completed activities on the Property to be performed or allowed by the fee title owner or a licensee/lessee; and - iv.
 Responding to any inquiries or concerns raised by entities that have leases or licenses on the Property or other stakeholders who have an interest in ensuring the beneficial public values are protected.